Seminar

 Learning objectives

-This seminar is a place of dual development:
+This seminar is a place of twofold elaboration:

 -Collective, that of the construction of an analytical and critical thought of the international human spatial productions and their mutations on the long time.

--Individual: the patient, cumulative workshop of master’s thesis production, based on the reasoned construction of a specific subject and problematic, a referenced corpus, and a posture specific to each student.
+-Individual, that of the workshop, patient and cumulative, of the making of the Master’s thesis, on the basis of the reasoned construction of a subject and a specific problematic, of a referenced corpus, as well as a posture specific to each student.

 CPL / JJ / VL